A Raspberry Pi NAS (Network Attached Storage) is the perfect way to have files available to anyone within your local network.

 6. You should now be able to save, edit and delete files in this folder.

-1. Click on go in the top bar and navigate to connect to server.
+1. Click on go, this is located in the top bar.
+Next, navigate to connect to server.

 2. In here add the IP address of the Pi or browse to the Raspberry Pi.
 (You will need to specify the folder)